eric-mwakazi/ku-edition/README.md

 ## Configuration

 1. **Inventory Setup**:

+   The `inventory/kube_inventory` file is an Ansible inventory file.
+An inventory file lists the servers Ansible will manage and how to connect to them.
+In this case, it's used to define EC2 instances to be configured.

+   - `[ku-ec2-node1]`: Group name to organize servers.
+   - `ku-web-server`: Alias for your EC2 instance
+   - `ansible_host`: Public IP of the EC2 instance
+   - `ansible_user`: User to log in as (e.g., ubuntu for Ubuntu EC2).
+   - `ansible_ssh_private_key_file`: Path to your SSH private key for authentication.

-   Edit `inventory/kube_inventory` and replace the placeholders with your EC2 details:
+   Edit `inventory/kube_inventory` and replace the placeholders with your EC2 details.
+If you have more than one node/vm feel free to add there details using the format used below:
    ```ini
    [ku-ec2-node1]
    ku-web-server ansible_host=<your-ec2-public-ip> ansible_user=ubuntu ansible_ssh_private_key_file=/path/to/your-key.pem